onflow/service-account/transactions/reset-epoch/2023/feb-23/README.md

 1. Kan generates the Tx
 2. Round one - Signing for staking account
    1. Josh signs with flow-staking.json
-   2. Alex Signs with flow-staking.json
+   2. Justin Signs with flow-staking.json
    3. Emerson Signs with flow-staking.json
    4. Kan Signs with flow-staking.json
 3. Roune two - - Signing for service account
    1. Josh signs with flow.json
-   2. Alex Signs with flow.json
+   2. Justin Signs with flow.json
    3. Emerson Signs with flow.json
    4. Kan Signs with flow.json
 4. Kan submits the transaction